iriri/minimal-c/README.md

 The buffered channel fast path is lock-free.
 See `channel/README.md` for documentation.

+## minmax.h
+Heap based double-ended priority queue.
+Not really done and not really tested much.

 ## vector.h
 Basic array-based vectors that also support stack operations.
 Both GNU99 and C99 versions are available.
+Not really tested at all yet tbh.
 See `vector/README.md` for an overview of the differences.